Dagestan: Lakes

-Dagestan has about 405 km of coastline on the world's largest lake, the Caspian Sea.
+Dagestan has about 405 km of coastline on the world's largest inland sea, the Caspian Sea.

 Mountains

 Most of Dagestan is mountainous, with the Greater Caucasus Mountains covering the south of the republic.
 The highest point is the Bazardüzü/Bazardyuzyu peak at 4470 m, on the border with Azerbaijan.
 The southernmost point of Russia is located about seven kilometers southwest of the peak.
 Other important mountains are Diklosmta (4285 m), Gora Addala Shukgelmezr (4152 m) and Gora Dyultydag (4127 m).
 The town of Kumukh is one of the settlements on the mountains.

 Natural resources

-Dagestan is rich in oil, natural gas, coal, and many other minerals.
+Dagestan is rich in oil, natural gas, coal, and many other minerals and resources.

 Climate

 The climate is classified as a continental climate, with a significant lack of precipitation.
 It is among the warmest places in Russia.
 In the mountainous regions, it is subarctic.